 Once a request for appeal is received, the Director of Graduate Studies will convene a meeting with the candidate's committee and will review all documents in the matter.
 As needed the DGS will consult with the Department Chair, the Associate Dean of the Graduate School and anyone else who can offer insight into the appeal.
-The DGS will recuse him- or herself if he or she is a member of the candidate's committee, in which case the Department Chair will adjudicate the appeal.
+The DGS will recuse them if they are a member of the candidate's committee, in which case the Department Chair will adjudicate the appeal.
 If both the DGS and Department Chair are members of the candidate's committee, another senior faculty member will step into this role.